 There are a couple of smaller building renovation projects planned for this summer.
-These projects include the replacement of the 32-year-old carpet in the library at the Kenosha School of Language, and replacement of the subflooring and flooring in two classrooms (Rooms 1 and 8) at Lakeview K-8 moving from a wood subflooring system to a concrete subfloor in these basement classrooms.
+These projects include the replacement of the 32-year old carpet in the library at the Kenosha School of Language, and replacement of the subflooring and flooring in two classrooms (Rooms 1 and 8) at Lakeview K-8 moving from a wood subflooring system to a concrete subfloor in these basement classrooms.
 The estimated cost of these projects is \$80,000.
-Pictures of these spaces are provided below.